 Your poster should be visually appealing, and should include engaging content that is well structured using headlines and bullet points (not pages of text).
 Think of your poster as a visual tool to help you present, be prepared and use it to engage in a conversation with your audience.
 A successful approach is to prepare a 3-4 minute presentation to walk your audience through you poster.
 It also helps to have other visual elements (such as a handout, flyer, postcard…etc).

-All team members are expected to be present and take part in presenting their poster to get the grade.
+All team members are expected to be present and take turns in presenting their poster to get the grade.

 Do NOT read your poster!